Small Business Growth Stifled by IRS Tax Uncertainty

 “This report confirms what entrepreneurs and small business owners have been telling us for years: tax enforcement uncertainty and related complexity are a major burden on their businesses, undermining growth and investment.”

-- SBE Council president & CEO Karen Kerrigan.
+- SBE Council president & CEO Karen Kerrigan

 This week, AIA highlights a new report from the Small Business & Entrepreneurship Council (SBE Council) detailing how IRS tax enforcement uncertainty stifles small business growth, investment, and job creation.